DRodrigo96/SomeProjects/README.md

-Here I put some random stuff I do with public information.
+Here I put some things I do with public information.
 Each folder has references to databases.